zeus-12/uxie/README.md

 ## Known bug

-- new file w. blank editor => u cant add highlight => open issue https://github.com/TypeCellOS/BlockNote/issues/366
+- new file w. blank editor => u cant add highlight => [open issue](https://github.com/TypeCellOS/BlockNote/issues/366)
-- note with images cant be downloaded as markdown => open issue in blocknote

 ## FEATURE SUGGESTIONS

-- [ ] see if the liveblocks stuff can be replaced w. sockets => https://www.blocknotejs.org/docs/real-time-collaboration#yjs-providers
+- [ ] see if the liveblocks stuff can be replaced w. sockets [refer](https://www.blocknotejs.org/docs/real-time-collaboration#yjs-providers)
 - [ ] maybe swap uploadthing with `cloudinary` => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
 - [ ] store highlights as plain jsonb. it was super dumb to store it as separate tables. => READ ON THIS.
 Deleting by id could be expensive if its stored as jsonb/json. (jsonb is better than json), but still could be worse than having it as separate tables.
 - [ ] have a "summarise" text option right next to highlight text on selecting the text.